Sell Off The Condemned Warehouse in [market_city]

 Preparing Documentation Required for Selling a Hazardous Property

-When you want to sell a condemned warehouse, especially one that is thought to be dangerous, it is very important to have all the paperwork you need.
-First, get any official papers or notices that say the property is dangerous or has been condemned.
+When you want to sell a condemned warehouse, especially one that is considered dangerous, it is very important to have all the paperwork you need.
+First, get any official papers or notices that say the property is unsafe or has been condemned.

-These papers are very important for being honest, and they will show potential buyers right away what kind of shape the property is in.
-It’s also important to do environmental assessments and inspection reports that list any hazardous materials, structural issues, or zoning violations that are discovered on the property.
+These papers are essential for being honest and will show potential buyers right away what kind of shape the property is in.
+It’s also vital to do environmental assessments and inspection reports that list any hazardous materials, structural issues, or zoning violations discovered on the property.

-Having detailed property surveys and title deeds on hand can also help settle arguments about who owns what or where the lines are before they happen.
-These many papers need to be carefully put together so that the sellers can speed up the selling process and gain the trust of people who might not want to buy something risky like a condemned warehouse.
+Detailed property surveys and title deeds can also help settle arguments about who owns what or where the lines are before they happen.
+These many papers must be carefully put together so that the sellers can speed up the selling process and gain the trust of people who might not want to buy something risky like a condemned warehouse.

 Strategies for Selling a Condemned Warehouse Property